College Founding (1780s – 1830s)

 Freedom’s Legacy (1870s – 1890s)

 Black families lived on the Dickinson campus throughout the nineteenth century.
 Black men –some born free, others former slaves– worked with faculty and students as janitorial staff, laborers and as local vendors.
 Some, like longtime janitor Henry W. Spradley, became integral and beloved members of the community.
 But freedom did not always mean equality.
-When one janitor pushed to have his son became a student on campus in the 1880s, there was resistance and a national debate.
+When one janitor pushed to have his son become a student on campus in the 1880s, there was resistance and a national debate.
 Eventually, by the turn of the twentieth century, black men and women began to participate on campus as full-fledged students, but the road toward equality at Dickinson and around Carlisle was never easy.